 Please read carefully: To avoid a registration hold placement, we strongly recommend you meet Immunizations and TB requirements before you arrive on campus.

-The deadline for Spring 2024 incoming students is the first day of instruction (January 16, 2024).
+The deadline for FALL 2024 incoming students is the first day of instruction (August 28, 2024).

 The following vaccines and TB screening are required of all incoming students.